I recently did a call where everyone participating had a traditional 9-to-5-like job.

 You Don’t Need To Be Rich To Be Free

-A lot of people say, “Well, I’m going to do what I need to do to be rich and then the end result of that is I’m going to be financially free.”
+A lot of people say, “Well, I’m going to do what I need to do to be rich, and then I can become financially free.”

 It takes a lot less money and therefore less time to focus on your road to financial freedom than it does to focus on becoming rich.

-Rich is rich, but you can be free by earning, depending on your lifestyle, $65,000 a year.
-You can live a decent life, depending on what you’re doing and your wants and needs, especially if you have your mortgage paid and debt already handled.
+Ultimately, you can be free by earning, depending on your lifestyle, $65,000 a year.
+You can live a fulfilling life, depending on what you’re doing and your wants and needs, especially if you have your mortgage paid and debt already handled.

 It’s a whole different world to try and get to $20 million versus $65,000.

 Freedom is only as good as the results of your true intentions.